framps/raspiBackupDoc/en/src/configuration-examples.md

 ## A Raspberry should be backed up as quickly as possible.
 The backup partition is an EXT4 file system mounted via NFS, which is provided by a NAS

 First, the backup partition of the NAS must be mounted.
-This should be done in `/etc/fstab` the NFS partition should be defined and automatically mounted under `/backup`.
+This should be done in `/etc/fstab` where the NFS partition should be defined and will automatically ibe mounted under `/backup`.

 ```
 DEFAULT_BACKUPTYPE=rsync